docker/docs/applications/deploy-app-ui.md

 ![](../images/deploy-app-ui-1.png)

-The application WordPress application we're going to deploy is composed of two services:
+The WordPress application we're going to deploy is composed of two services:

 * wordpress: The container that runs Apache, PHP, and WordPress.
 * db: A MariaDB database used for data persistence.